nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/LogonAutostartExecutionStartupFolder.md

 ### Manual Lab Setup

-:warning: <b>If you are usinfg Windows 10/11 to proceed with this scenario, the local Administrator account needs to be enabled.
+:warning: <b>If you are using Windows 10/11 to proceed with this scenario, the local Administrator account needs to be enabled.
 I have created a PowerShell script named [EnableLocalAdmin.ps1](/Lab-Setup-Scripts/EnableLocalAdmin.ps1), designed to enable the local Administrator account and set a password.
 Please run this script with elevated privileges.</b>

 1) Navigate via File Explorer to the directory which contains StartUp Folder using the following path: